jmschindele/group_project_2/README.md

   * Once verified you will be navigated to the main screen where you will see 4 categories, each containing the saved information for your spouse/significant other.
     * The Dates category shows the list of dates entered and a countdown clock to the next date.
     * The Interests category shows the list of likes and dislikes.
-      * Here user's can add more and delete interests one at a time by clicking on the Edit or Delete Buttons.
+      * Here you can add more and delete interests one at a time by clicking on the Edit or Delete Buttons.
-      * To add an interest click on the plus sign under the category the user wishes to add to, fill out the empty text box, select the save button.
+      * To add an interest click on the plus sign under the category the you wishe to add to, fill out the empty text box, select the save button.
       * To delete an interest check the box next to the interest to be removed and select confirm.
      * The Favorites category shows the list of favorites: What the favorite/article is, size of the article, and any notes added about the article.
-     * The Love Languages Category shows the love languages with their descriptions in the order of importance as it was inputed by the user.
+     * The Love Languages Category shows the love languages with their descriptions in the order of importance as it was inputed by you, the user.
   * When finished with the application you may navigate to the main page and log out.

   ### New User
   * Upon opening the application you will see the login screen.
   * Click on the New User button which will navigate you to the new user creation screen.
   * Enter the username and password you would like to use.
-  * Once sumbit is struck the user's account is saved and the user is taken to the information form.
+  * Once sumbit is struck the new account is saved and the you will be taken to the information form.
-  * User's will fill out:
+  * New user's will fill out:
-    * Spouse name
+    * Spouse/SO name
     * Important Dates for the relationship
-    * The Spouse's Interest or likes and dislikes
+    * The Spouse's/SO's Interest or likes and dislikes
-    * The Spouse's Favorites or Wishes for Purchase (such as: purse or tv)
+    * The Spouse's/SO's Favorites or Wishes for Purchase (such as: purse or tv)
-    * The Spouse's Love Languages
+    * The Spouse's/SO's Love Languages
-      * If the user is unaware of their spouse's love languages a link to a short quiz will be provided.
+      * If you are unaware of your spouse's love languages a link to a short quiz will be provided.

   ## Continuing Improvements
   * Extend the ability to add and delete from just interests to all categories.